nqminds/SBOM-GAP/README.md

 * Ensure the path to the directory and the file name are correctly specified.
 * Always enclose Binwalk flags within square brackets and quotes "[]" to ensure they are parsed correctly as a single argument by the script.
 * Verify that your Docker container has access to the directory where the file resides, as Docker might have restrictions based on your system’s Docker configuration.
-* By following these guidelines, you can efficiently utilize the `nqmvul -binwalk` command for your firmware analysis needs.

 # Testing